bullying and mental health

 young people & bullying

 Bullying for young people can be particularly harmful as it can impact their lives as they transition into adulthood.
 Bullying may involve hurtful words, repeated teasing, negative discussion about someone’s appearance/character, spreading rumours and so on.
-This section will give you some tips on how to discuss bullying with young people and how best to support a young person who is being bullied.
+In Scotland, over 1 in 5 young people report being bullied via multiple forms, such as in school or online.

 Many young people do not tell anyone about their experiences of bullying.
 It is important to encourage young people to reach out to a trusted person/network if they think they are being bullied.